The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 - to use NEST (the National Employment Savings Trust) - a new scheme available to any employer

 - to use a combination of these options for different areas of their workforce.

-Whether you are an employee or an employer IP Wealth Management can help you understand the implications of auto-enrolment and how it will affect you.
+Whether you are an employee or an employer Total Financial Services Ltd can help you understand the implications of auto-enrolment and how it will affect you.
 We have the expertise to help you understand your options and our advisors will be able to guide you through the process using clear and simple explanations to enable you to make decisions.